 1. Understand the Process

-The FAFSA does not calculate the amount of student financial aid you will receive.
-Rather, when you file your FAFSA, the data you provide will be used to calculate your estimated family contribution or EFC.
-The EFC is the amount that the U.S. Department of Education determines your family will be able to contribute toward the student’s education.
+The FAFSA does not calculate the amount of financial aid you will receive.
+The information you provide will determine your estimated family contribution (EFC).
+The EFC is the amount that the Department of Education (DOE) determines your family will be able to contribute toward the student’s education.
+EFCs are based on taxed and untaxed income, assets and benefits like Social Security.

-When you complete the FAFSA, you have to declare your assets and those of your parents.
-The ownership of the asset can make a big difference in how much of it is expected to be used for college.
+When you complete the FAFSA, you must declare your assets and those of your parents.
+Your family’s assets, or lack thereof, play a big role in determining how much aid you’re eligible to receive.

-For example, if a student has a savings account, the FAFSA will assume that 20 percent of the account’s balance will be used to pay for college each year.
-Whereas, for savings accounts belonging to parents, only about 5 percent of the funds will be assumed to be available for college expenses.
+For example, if a student has a savings account, the FAFSA will assume that 20% of the account’s balance will be used to pay for college each year.
+On the other hand, aid officers assume only 5.6% of the funds in a parent’s savings account will be available for college expenses.

 4. Complete the FAFSA and File Your Applications as Soon as Possible

 Getting your application in early might help you get more aid.
-Colleges only have a certain amount of aid to award, and if you miss the deadline, you might miss out.
+Colleges have a limted amount of aid to award, and if you miss the deadline, you might miss out.
 Some institutions use a first-come, first-served model for providing aid, so filling out your application early can only help.

 The federal filing deadline is June 30, but some states might have a different deadline.
 Colleges might even require the forms earlier, so make sure you adhere to all deadlines that apply to you.